cloudflare/cloudflare-docs/content/support/Network/Understanding Cloudflare HTTP2 and HTTP3 Support.md

 Note:

--   How browsers choose which requests to multiplexing in a single connection is a complext topic.
+-   How browsers choose which requests to multiplexing in a single connection is a complex topic.
 Typically a connection applies to a single domain.
 However, HTTP/2 supports [connection coalescing](https://www.rfc-editor.org/rfc/rfc9113.html#name-connection-reuse), where clients can carry out additional checks and if they pass, requests for different domains can also be multiplexed.

 ___